SSILVER68/CyberSecurity/HW9/readme.md

 •	Explain why the sub page of resistance.theforce.net isn't redirecting to theforce.net.

-The canonical name for www.theforce.net is incorrectly listed as theforce.net but instead should be listed as resistance.theforce.net
+The canonical name for www.theforce.net is incorrectly listed as theforce.net, but instead should be listed as resistance.theforce.net.

+•	Document what a corrected DNS record should be.

+The DNS record should be corrected to resistance.theforce.net instead of theforce.net